Nexus User Scripts

 Simulation jobs are actually executed when the corresponding simulation

-objects are passed to the run_project
+objects are passed to the run_project function.
+Within the

-function, most of the workflow management operations
+run_project function, most of the workflow management operations

 unique to Nexus are actually performed.
 The details of the management